LeonardLauHJ/GymMonitor-Lite/README.md

     }
     ```
     Use this account to test member-only endpoints like `/member/dashboard` or booking classes.
 This account is pre-populated with sufficient data to explore and test all member-related functionality in the API.

-- You can also use the provided staff user accounts in the collection to test staff-only endpoints.

 ## How to run